 Touch baby’s nose saying “BOP”

-Touch baby’s upper lip saying “BOOP” (touching the upper lip will tell baby to open mouth)
+Touch baby’s upper lip saying “BOOP” (touching the upper lip will tell the baby to open mouth)

-Press down on the center of baby’s tongue saying “BEEP” (if baby does not open mouth when upper lip is touched, tickling the lower lip may help)
+Press down on the center of baby’s tongue saying “BEEP” (if the baby does not open mouth when the upper lip is touched, tickling the lower lip may help)

 (Catherine Watson Genna: Supporting Sucking Skills in Breastfeeding Infants)